jkahn117/aws-news/README.md

 1. Fork this repository, note the URL in your GitHub account.

 2. Deploy the `support` stack.
 This includes an ECR Repository and a Docker image that will be used to build / deploy the application in Amplify Console.
 Note that building and then pushing the image can take some time, so grab a cup of coffee.
+Ensure that Docker is running.

   ``` bash
   make deploy.support